clusterlink-net/clusterlink/website/content/en/docs/main/tasks/operator.md

         and deploys the operator ClusterLink custom resource to create the ClusterLink components.
         `operator` deploys only the `ClusterLink` operator and convert the peer certificates to secrets.
         `none` doesn't deploy anything but creates the ClusterLink custom resource YAML.
-   - **path**: represents the path where the peer and fabric certificates are stored, By default is the working current working directory.
+   - **path**: Represents the path where the peer and fabric certificates are stored, by default is the working current working directory.

 ## Manual Deployment without CLI